-Course schedules that include the day(s) and time(s) of a scheduled class is provided to the student.
 Regular attendance is essential to academic and professional success.
 Due to the concentration of course material, regular attendance is mandatory and becomes a part of the student's permanent record.
-An absence rate of 20% or greater in any onsite course will impact the by a reduction of one letter grade.
+If students achieve an absence rate of 15% in any course they may be required to meet with their instructor or another key member of the institution to construct a success plan.
+An absence rate of 20% in any course will result in the student's final grade dropping by one letter grade in that course.